 Good offensive linemen also hustle.
 When a play goes by them they do not quit, and they do not stop and walk.
 They chase the play and try to catch up to the action.
-You never know when you might recover a fumble, have a chance to make a key block on a cutback or otherwise be in position to make a play.
+You never know when you might recover a fumble, have a chance to make a key block on a cutback, or otherwise be in a position to make a play.
 Never give up!

-Offensive Linemen are Tough
+Offensive Linemen Are Tough

 All football players are tough, but offensive linemen have a different kind of toughness.
-There is certain camaraderie among linemen, a code that says they are going to stick their head into the play and give it their all, no matter what.
+There is a certain camaraderie among linemen, a code that says they are going to stick their head into the play and give it their all, no matter what.

 While football is a team game, offensive linemen often play a one-on-one game within the game.
 A tackle against a defensive end.
 A guard against a defensive tackle.
 A center against a nose tackle.
 These rivalries can last a game, a season, or a career.
 You may look forward to seeing a certain opposing defensive player all off-season, paste their number in your locker and think about them every second while you are training.
 When you finally play them, you know you're going to measure yourself by your performance in this grudge match.